5. DIAGNOSTIC EVALUATION

-Use CT urography, unless it is contraindicated for reasons related to contrast administration or radiation dose; in that case use magnetic resonance imaging.
+Use CT urography, unless it is contraindicated for reasons related to contrast adminstration or radiation dose; in that case use magnetic resonance imaging.

 The largest retrospective study on RC in septuagenarians and octogenarians based on data from the National Surgical Quality Improvement Program database (n = 1,710) showed no significant difference for wound, cardiac, or pulmonary complications.
 However, the risk of mortality in octogenarians compared to septuagenarians is higher (4.3% vs. 2.3%) .
 Although some octogenarians successfully underwent a neobladder procedure, most patients were treated with an ileal conduit diversion.
 It is important to evaluate functioning and quality of life (QoL) of older patients using a standardised geriatric assessment, as well as carrying out a standard medical evaluation .

-Sarcopenia has been shown to be an independent predictor for OS and CSS in a large multicentre study with patients undergoing RC for BC .
-In order to predict CSM after RC in patients receiving neoadjuvant chemotherapy (NAC), sarcopenia should be assessed after completing the chemotherapy .
+Sarcopenia has been shown to be an independent predictor for OS and CSS in a large multi-centre study with patients undergoing RC for BC .
+In order to predict CSM after RC in patients receiving NAC, sarcopenia should be assessed after completing chemotherapy .
 Other risk factors for morbidity include prior abdominal surgery, extravesical disease, and prior RT .
 Female gender, an increased BMI and lower pre-operative albumin levels are associated with a higher rate of parastomal hernias .
-Low pre-operative serum albumin is also associated with impaired wound healing, gastrointestinal (GI) complications and a decrease of recurrence-free and OS after RC [154,155].
+Low pre-operative serum albumin is also associated with impaired wound healing, gastrointestinal (GI) complications and a decrease of recurrence-free and OS after RC [175,176].
 Therefore, it could be used as a prognostic biomarker for patients undergoing RC.

 5.3.1.
 Evaluation of comorbidity, frailty and cognition